Online registration is now closed.

 Pre-registration is required for all field trips.
 Start times, fees and participation requirements vary.

 - Experience the wildflowers of Wekiva Springs State Park with biologist and native plant nursery owner Nancy Bissett.
 (Click here for details, including start time, duration, fees and participation requirements.)
-(Fee: free for FWF members, $10 for non-members)
+(Fee: free for FWF members, $10 for non-members) THIS TRIP IS SOLD OUT.

 - Paddle Rock Springs Run, a tributary of the Wekiva River, with adventure guide Lars Andersen of Adventure Outpost.
 (Click here for details, including start time, duration, fees and participation requirements.
 Must register by 4/22/18.
 No refunds will be issued after this date.)
 (Fee: $49 for FWF members, $59 for non-members; includes $10 per person launch fee)

 - Take a buggy ride through the Florida Forever tract with Margaret Broussard.
 (Click here for details, including start time, duration, fees and participation requirements.
 Must register by 4/16/18.
 No refunds will be issued after this date.)
-(Fee: $30 for FWF members, $40 for non-members)
+(Fee: $30 for FWF members, $40 for non-members) REGISTRATION FOR THIS TRIP IS NOW CLOSED.

 Friday afternoon topical presentations